SydneyBioX/LC-Vis/README.md

 ![](./img/fig2.png)

 We have implemented different preprocessing methods.
-One can upload its own dataset (in csv format, each row represents a sample) or use the default dataset (no upload needed) by clicking Analysis (GSE85998).
+Either upload a dataset (in csv format, each row represents a sample) or otherwise the default data set can be used (no upload needed) by clicking Analysis (GSE85998).
 Different threshold for filtering is provided and the resulting plot will appear in the right panel after clicking on analysis.

 In the default dataset, we already normalised using Cyclophilin as the endogenous control, so just use "None" as the normalization method.